What is Q Fever?

 If both blood and skin test are negative, the person can be vaccinated.
 The vaccine then takes around 2 weeks to become effective and the individual must not visit an abattoir during this time.

-For adults and adolescents aged 15 years and over, 0.5 ml of Q fever vaccine is given by sub-cutaneous injection (assuming both blood and skin tests are negative).
+For adults and adolescents aged 15 years and over, 0.5 ml of the Q fever vaccine is given by sub-cutaneous injection (assuming both blood and skin tests are negative).

 Level of protection